GETTING TO THE TOP IS A CHALLENGE.

 WORLD`S BEST BUSINESS SCHOOLS.

-With regard to Customised Programmes rankings, FDC has stood out in the areas of “Programme Design” (No. 7), “Results Achieved”, (No. 10), “Learning and New Abilities” (No. 11), “Faculty” (No. 12, up seven positions from its previous ranking), and “Facilities” (No. 2, up six positions from its previous ranking).
+With regard to Customised Programmes rankings, FDC has stood out in the areas of “Programme Design” (No. 7), “Results Achieved” (of No. 6), “Faculty” (No. 7, up five positions from its previous ranking), and “Facilities” (No. 1, skipping from the 2nd to the first place).